daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ad.time_series_dqr = 96.7%
 ```

-We have successfully detected all the anomalies in the data, both the malfunctioning equipment and what seems to be issues within the data collection infrastructure.
+Thus, I have successfully detected all the anomalies in the data, both the malfunctioning equipment and what seems to be issues within the data collection infrastructure.
 An interesting observation is that, when considering each data point of the timeseries on its own, less than 4% of the dataset can be considered as failed.
-In the last section, we are implementing a simple batch data analyzer and demonstrating how the detected anomalies actually impact the quality of the batch data.
+In the last section, to demonstrate how the detected anomalies actually impact the quality of the batch data, I implemented a simple batch data analyzer.

 ## Batch Analyzer

-We introduce another class, called `BatchAnalyzer`, which includes methods for generating raw data on batches and for extracting timings, like batch duration and time window duration between batches, and a method to calculate the resulting batch data quality rating<sup>3</sup>.
+I introduced another class, called `BatchAnalyzer`, which includes methods for generating raw data on batches and for extracting timings, like batch duration and time window duration between batches, and a method to calculate the resulting batch data quality rating<sup>3</sup>.
 In addition to the labeled timeseries, it takes two parameters: nominal expected batch duration (in minutes) and the number of batches produced within the given period, as documented in the ERP system.

 ```python
 class BatchAnalyzer: